About Catholic Charities Archdiocese of New Orleans

 The Catholic Church in Louisiana can trace its heritage of providing social services to the time of the French exploration and settlement with the arrival of the Ursuline nuns in 1727.
 Catholic services to the needy is interwoven throughout Louisiana’s history.
 For more than 288 years, Catholic institutions of education, healthcare, and social services have been assisting the poor, the orphaned, the hungry, the sick, the disabled, the abused, the aged, the displaced, the homeless and the troubled.

-Incorporated in 1938, Associated Catholic Charities was established to help coordinate the numerous agencies of the Archdiocese of New Orleans serving the poor and vulnerable.
-What began as a committee grew to a 3-person staff managed by a Board of Directors, which over the years has grown into one of the largest and most active Catholic Charities agencies in the United States with over 400 employees.
+Incorporated in 1938, Associated Catholic Charities was established to help coordinate the numerous agencies serving the poor and vulnerable of the Archdiocese.
+What began as a committee grew to a 3-person staff managed by a Board of Directors.
+Over the years, it has grown into one of the largest and most active Catholic Charities agencies in the United States.
 In 1996, the agency became known as Catholic Charities Archdiocese of New Orleans (CCANO).